restic/restic/doc/047_tuning_backup_parameters.rst

 upload connections, it is desirable to use larger pack sizes to reduce the number of files in the repository and improve upload performance.
 Notable examples are OpenStack Swift and some Google Drive Team accounts, where there are hard limits on the total number of files.
-Larger pack size can also improve the backup speed for a repository stored on a local HDD.
-This can be achieved by either using the ``--min-packsize`` flag or defining the ``$RESTIC_MIN_PACKSIZE`` environment variable.
-Restic currently defaults to a 16MiB pack size.
+Larger pack sizes can also improve the backup speed for a repository stored on a local HDD.
+This can be achieved by either using the ``--min-packsize`` option or defining the ``$RESTIC_MIN_PACKSIZE`` environment variable.
+Restic currently defaults to a 16 MiB pack size.

 The side effect of increasing the pack size is requiring more disk space for temporary pack files created before uploading.
 The space must be available in the system default temp